Therapy for the overthinkers, comparison queens & self-doubt spiralers

 • Honestly?
 Because I get it.

-The overthinking, the replaying, the “wait did I say something weird?” loops, the body image stuff, the constant second-guessing… I’m not confused by it and I’m not going to just nod along and give you surface-level tips.
+The overthinking, the replaying, the “wait did I say something weird?” loops, the body image stuff, the constant second-guessing.
+I’m not confused by it and I’m not going to just nod along and give you surface-level tips.
 We are going deep and getting real.

 I’ll meet you where you’re at, but I’m also going to gently call you forward.
 This is a space where you’re understood and challenged (in the best way) so you can actually start trusting yourself, grow, and feel more solid in who you are.

 You don’t need to have it all figured out or explain it perfectly.
-You can ramble, go off track, circle back… we’ll make sense of it together.
-I’ll also start helping you understand your patterns right away, so you’re not just talking, it starts to feel like you’re actually getting somewhere.
+You can ramble, go off track, circle back.
+We’ll make sense of it together.
+I’ll also start helping you understand some of the patterns underneath what’s been going on, so you leave feeling a little less stuck in it all.

 • A 50-minute session is $145.